H.K. Porter, Inc.

-Timeline
+History

-1866: Henry Kirke Porter formed a partnership with John Y. Smith and they called the company Smith & Porter.
-The two opened a small machine shop on 28th Street in Pittsburgh, Pennsylvania, and begin repairing and building industrial equipment.
+In 1866 Henry Kirke Porter formed a partnership with John Y. Smith, forming the company Smith & Porter.
+They opened a small machine shop on 28th Street in Pittsburgh, Pennsylvania, and begin repairing and building industrial equipment.
 They received an order for their first locomotive on March 4, 1867, and built the Joshua Rhodes for the New Castle Railroad and Mining Company.
-They went on to build 43 locomotives together, including the Minnetonka (preserved at the Lake Superior Museum of Transportation).
+They went on to build 43 locomotives together, including the Minnetonka which is preserved at the Lake Superior Museum of Transportation.
 They specialized in four wheeled, saddle tank locomotives for small industrial railroads.

-1871: Fire broke out in the shop on February 7, destroying twelve locomotives under construction, the shop, and 23 adjacent structures.
-Total losses were estimated at $200,000, and the partnership was dissolved.
+On February 7, 1871 a fire broke out in the shop destroying twelve locomotives under construction, the shop, and 23 adjacent structures.
+The losses were estimated at $200,000, and the partnership was dissolved.
 Smith formed Smith & Dawson Locomotives, which became National Locomotive Works.
-Porter formed a partnership with Arthur W. Bell, called Porter, Bell & Co., and they built their first locomotive for the Jackson Furnace Co. of Michigan.
+Porter formed a partnership with Arthur W. Bell, called Porter, Bell & Co. and they built their first locomotive for the Jackson Furnace Co. of Michigan.
 They expanded their range to include light passenger engines and small freight engines, primarily for narrow gauge railroads.
 They built 223 locomotives, until Arthur Bell died in May 1878.

-1878: Henry K. Porter continued the business on his own, as H.K.
+Porter continued the business on his own, as H.K.
 Porter & Co.
-He had established a reputation as a builder of rugged, specialized locomotives.
-He could custom build a locomotive quickly and efficiently, with a system of interchangeable parts; pistons, wheels and boilers in various sizes that can be combined to suit a customer's requirements.
+He had established a reputation as a builder of rugged, specialized locomotives and the company could custom build a locomotive quickly and efficiently, with a system of interchangeable parts; pistons, wheels and boilers in various sizes that can be combined to suit a customer's requirements.
 Some of the basic designs were kept in stock, and could be ordered off the shelf.

-1890: Porter built their first compressed-air locomotive, for a coal mine in Pennsylvania.
+In 1890, Porter built their first compressed-air locomotive, for a coal mine in Pennsylvania.
 Air was stored in two tanks, and used to drive the pistons instead of steam.
-This allowed locomotive use inside mines without the fumes of burning coal, or the dangers of high-pressure steam.
-Porter went on to build over 400 compressed-air locomotives for use in mines, plants, and the street railways of New Orleans.
-Others built compressed-air locomotives, but by 1900 Porter had captured 90% of the market.
+Coal-fired locomotives were unsuitable for use underground because they produced dangerous fumes and could start fires.
+Porter went on to build over 400 compressed-air locomotives.
+Although other manufacturers built compressed-air locomotives, by 1900 Porter had captured 90% of the market.

-1899: Henry Porter incorporated the company as the H.K.
-Porter Co., Inc. He built a new plant at 49th and Harrison Street in Pittsburgh.
+In 1899, the company was incorporated as H.K.
+Porter Co., Inc and built a new plant at 49th and Harrison Street in Pittsburgh.
 Production peaked in 1906, with almost 400 locomotives built that year.

-1911: Porter built their first gasoline-powered locomotive, and in 1915 they built their first fireless locomotive, using a large pressure vessel to hold steam and hot water in place of a boiler.
+Porter built their first gasoline-powered locomotive in 1906, and in 1915 they built their first fireless locomotive, using a large pressure vessel to hold steam and hot water in place of a boiler.
 These proved to be more useful than compressed-air locomotives, and soon Porter dominated this niche market.